albertious/backup_vimeo_account/README.md

 ## 2) Export Vimeo cookies

-1. Log into Vimeo in your browser.
-2. Export your cookies to a file named `cookies.txt`.
+You must export your logged-in Vimeo session cookies to a file named `cookies.txt`.
+This allows `yt-dlp` to access private, unlisted, or account-owned videos.

+### Steps

+1. Log into Vimeo in your web browser.
+2. Install a browser extension that can export cookies in **Netscape cookies.txt format**.
+   - Search your browser’s extension store for tools like “Get cookies.txt”.
+   - There are multiple extensions that do this; results may vary.
+3. Use the extension to export cookies for `vimeo.com`.
+4. Save the exported file as `cookies.txt`.

+### Browser notes

+- Chromium-based browsers (Chrome, Brave, Edge) tend to work more reliably for Vimeo cookie export.
+- Firefox can work, but some users report inconsistent results depending on the extension.
+- If downloads fail later, try:
+  - Re-exporting cookies
+  - Using a different extension
+  - Switching browsers and exporting again

-3. Place `cookies.txt` in the destination folder where you want your videos saved.
+Place `cookies.txt` in the destination folder where you want your videos saved.

-> Keep `cookies.txt` private.
-It can grant access to your account.
+**Keep `cookies.txt` private.**
+Anyone with this file may be able to access your account.

 ## 3) Download your videos